 Early Origins of the Dana family

 The surname Dana was first found in Sussex where they held a family seat from very ancient times.

-Important Dates for the Dana family
+Early History of the Dana family

 This web page shows only a small excerpt of our Dana research.
 Another 80 words (6 lines of text) covering the year 1327 is included under the topic Early Dana History in all our PDF Extended History products and printed products wherever possible.

 Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Dana include Dan, Dann, Danne, Dans, Danns, Dannes and others.

 Early Notables of the Dana family (pre 1700)